 On the morning of April 9, 1942, following four months of intense battle and no hopes of reinforcements, the American troops on the Bataan Peninsula of the Philippines surrendered to the Japanese.
-The captured American and Filipino men were then subjected to the Bataan Death March, a tortuous 75-mile march, in which nearly half the troops died due to starvation, dehydration, and gratuitous violence.
-They would be liberated after 3.5 years as prisoners of war, when only about a tenth of the men remained alive.
+The captured American and Filipino men were then subjected to the Bataan Death March, a torturous march of more than 65 miles, in which thousands of troops died due to starvation, dehydration, and gratuitous violence.
+Thousands more would die in prisoner of war camps before they were liberated three years later.

 American Post at Bataan